Adversarial Attacks on Downstream Weather Forecasting Models: Application to Tropical Cyclone Trajectory Prediction: Details on Experimental Settings

 The input ERA5 data of the \textit{GraphCast} model includes: (1) five single-level variables — \textit{2-meter temperature} (K), \textit{mean sea level pressure} (Pa), \textit{10-meter u-component of wind} (m/s), \textit{10-meter v-component of wind} (m/s), and \textit{total precipitation} (m); (2) six multi-level variables — \textit{temperature} (K), \textit{geopotential} (m\textsuperscript{2}/s\textsuperscript{2}), \textit{u-component of wind} (m/s), \textit{v-component of wind} (m/s), \textit{vertical velocity} (Pa/s), and \textit{specific humidity} (kg/kg), provided at thirteen pressure levels (50, 100, 150, 200, 250, 300, 400, 500, 600, 700, 850, 925, and 1000 hPa); (3) three forcing variables — \textit{total-of-atmosphere incident solar radiation} (J/m\textsuperscript{2}), \textit{land-sea mask} (unitless), and \textit{surface geopotential} (m\textsuperscript{2}/s\textsuperscript{2}); and (4) four post-calculated variables — \textit{sine and cosine of year progress}, and \textit{sine and cosine of day progress}, which are derived from timestamps and are unitless.

 The output data of the \textit{GraphCast} model includes the five single-level variables and six multi-level variables described above.
 All data are provided at a $6$-hour temporal resolution, corresponding to 00Z, 06Z, 12Z, and 18Z each day, with $2$ time steps used as input to the \textit{GraphCast} model, and $1$, $4$, $12$, $20$, or $50$ time steps used as forecast outputs.
 The input and output data are not standardized, as there is a built-in standardization process within the \textit{GraphCast} model.
-Besides, the hourly precipitation values in ERA5 data are aggregated over six-hour windows.
+Additionally, the hourly precipitation values in ERA5 data are aggregated over six-hour windows.

-The input to the \textit{TempestExtremes}~\citep{ullrich2021tempestextremes} includes the weather variables \textit{mean sea level pressure}, \textit{10-meter wind speed}, \textit{elevation}, and \textit{geopotential thickness}.
-Among these variables, \textit{wind speed} and \textit{geopotential thickness} are not directly available in the \textit{GraphCast} forecast output, but can be derived. \textit{Wind speed} is computed using the square root of the sum of squares of the u- and v-component winds, while \textit{geopotential thickness} is obtained by taking the difference between the geopotential heights at 300 hPa and 500 hPa (i.e., Z300-Z500).
+As previously noted, the input to \textit{TempestExtremes}~\citep{ullrich2021tempestextremes} are \textit{mean sea level pressure}, \textit{10-meter wind speed}, \textit{elevation}, and \textit{geopotential thickness}.
+Among these variables, \textit{wind speed} and \textit{geopotential thickness} are not directly available in the \textit{GraphCast} forecast output, but can be derived. \textit{Wind speed} as the magnitude of the u- and v-component of the wind vector, while \textit{geopotential thickness} is obtained by taking the difference between the geopotential heights at 300 hPa and 500 hPa (i.e., Z300-Z500).
 Additionally, \textit{elevation} can be approximated by dividing the surface geopotential by 9.08665, where the surface geopotential is obtained from external datasets.